Tobacco group Philip Morris sees iQOS as key to smokeless future in UK

 British American Tobacco and Japan Tobacco are also selling tobacco-based "vaping" devices, but so far Philip Morris is in the lead.

 The company sells about 7 billion Heets a year, which is tiny compared with the 820 billion conventional cigarettes it sells.
-But Nixon told the BBC that the company hopes to produce 100 billion Heets next year, up from less than 400 million in 2015.
+But Nixon told the BBC that the company hopes to produce 100 billion Heets next year, a huge jump from the less than 400 million it made in 2015.

-"With these types of programmes we can get that down to almost zero in coming years," Nixon said.
+"With these types of programmess we can get that down to almost zero in coming years," Nixon said. ($1 = 0.7699 pounds) (Reporting by Martinne Geller; Editing by David Goodman)